 But you would be wrong.
-Choose us if you want, but if you lived in Chicago, and your accident was in Chicago, you probably wouldn't need a New York lawyer.
-Here are six general guidelines on what to look for in making your decisions, regardless of where you live.
-(And five things to avoid):
+Choose us if you want, but if you live in Chicago and your accident was in Chicago you probably wouldn’t need a New York lawyer.
+So here are six general guidelines on what to look for in making your decision, regardless of where you live.
+(And five very important things to avoid):

 Six Things To Look For In Finding a Personal Injury Attorney

 - A first hand recommendation.
 Nothing beats talking to someone who has actually engaged the services of an attorney and come away with a positive experience.
 Ask a few friends or relatives.
 Remember, you want a personal recommendation, not the name of someone your cousin saw on a TV commercial.